 Mauritania is a thinly populated nation of the Sahara

 Desert, located on the northwestern coast of Africa between Morocco

 and Sénégal.
 The country's coastline is 750 km (465 mi) long but has

 and Nouâdhibou.
 France colonized the country in the first years of the 20th century and maintained control until Mauritania became independent

 in 1960.
-The French colony was administered from Saint-Louis de Sénégal, and it was only at the time of independence that the previously-tiny fishing village of Nouakchott was developed as the capital of the country.
+The French colony was administered from Saint-Louis in neighboring Sénégal, and it was only at the time of independence that the previously-tiny fishing village of Nouakchott was identified and developed as the capital of the country.
 The port and railway terminal of Nouâdhibou (formerly called Port-Étienne) was developed to ship iron ore from mines at Zouérat.

 Aids to navigation in Mauritania are maintained by the port authorities

 ARLHS numbers are from the ARLHS